Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 Could you please clarify, in simple words - were the exemptions from the ICBL, recommended at the meeting on May 31 accepted by the town?
 Are the developers still waiting for any recommendations from the town or they are allowed to continue the construction process as before April 26, 2021?
 The term - "recommended" in the report you mentioned below t is not clear.
 Thank you!

-Anna asked almost 3 years ago
+Anna asked over 3 years ago

 Yes, Staff Report CAO2021-07 Interim Control By-law No. 2021-024 - Exemptions and Procedure for Receipt and Evaluation of Exemption Requests(External link) was approved at the Special Meeting of Council held June 3, including the recommended exemptions.